The Blog - Perception Academy

 In my previous article I wrote about beginning with the end in mind when goal setting.
 But in this article we are going to do something magical….
 I am going to explain to you how you can totally ‘let go’ of all of your large goals, dreams and visions and […]

-Goal Setting: Begin with the end in mind
+Goal Setting: Begin with the End in Mind

 A big breakthrough I had when I first began my study of effective goal setting was to begin with the end and work your way back to the present.
 Is that how you have been setting your goals?
 Since nobody had told me this I inefficiently spent a lot of […]